isomerpages/pa-chingay/_not-in-use/Volunteers.md

 3\.
 Planning of crowd management, general hospitality management and coach arrangements<br>
 4\.
 Deployment of Volunteers based on plans and requirements
 5\.
 On-ground operations with fellow volunteers in assigned area/sector
 6\.
-Management of Volunteers and Volunteers leaders 7\.
+Management of Volunteers and Volunteers leaders<br>
+7\.
 Post-parade administrative matters

 |   |   |